 Sow the seeds in the spring after the last frost date, spacing them about 6 inches apart.

-Keep the black cumin free of weeds and remove any diseased or damaged leaves to help prevent disease.
+Keep the cumin free of weeds and remove any diseased or damaged leaves to help prevent disease.

 Sow seeds or transplant seedlings